 (And, so you know, these animation effects aren’t only reserved for words.
 They can be applied to any object you have on your canvas.)

 Read below for the different types of animations currently available, and be warned, but a few of the cooler options are only available to Canva Pro members (which you can actually try for free for 30 days if you wanted).
+It’s also about here where I like to mention Fiverr as a great option in terms of having a freelancer just complete your project for you (if time or skills are lacking).

 You can thing of this as a “reveal” of sorts, where a rectangular “block” darts onto screen, and then darts away, revealing your word.
 When the word exits, the block returns, and takes the word away with it.